 No Regular Publications

-Occasionally somebody dresses up in SCA clothes, but casual clothes are cool.
-Homemade is impressive, though.
-Dress appropriately for the weather.
+Occasionally somebody dresses up in medieval clothes, but casual clothes are cool.
+Homemade ritual gear is impressive, though.
+Dress appropriately for the weather, and local tastes.

 No Bad Stuff

 Well, we’ve succeeded, so far, at least.
-Like the vast majority of Neo-Pagans; we don’t do blood/animal/human sacrifice (although we occasionaly offer a carrot or zuchinni) because we are “Reformed” and we think that’s yucky.
-We are however divided on whether fungi should be ritualistically categorized as animal or plant because they do possess biological characteristics of both.
+Like the vast majority of Neo-Pagans; we don’t do blood/animal/human sacrifice (although we occasionally offer a carrot or zuchinni) because we are “Reformed” and we think that’s yucky.
 Likewise, we don’t do such un-cool things like brainwashing (who wants a clean mind?), orgies (which is obviously a fast way to get STDs), take money/property, or abuse our members (who’d want to be in such a group?).
 We treat our members with respect, and they freely come and go.
+If you hear of such things going on, we would be concerned, and if it’s illegal then such a person should be reported to the authorities.
+I have devoted a section of UWP to dealing with this area, hopefully preventatively.